swiftlang/swift-evolution/proposals/NNNN-deadline.md

 to communicate a deadline to some other system it can use these properties to relay that information without needing the deadline to be directly passed.

-### Implementation Details
+### Behavioral Details

-The current implementation uses structured concurrency with task groups to race the operation against a deadline timer:

-1. Two child tasks are created: one executes the operation, the other sleeps until the deadline.
+1. The user specified closure runs concurrently to the timing of the expiration of the deadline.
-2. The first task to complete determines the result.
+2. The first event between the closure and the timing determines the result.
-3. When either task completes, `cancelAll()` cancels the other task.
+3. When either the expiration happens such that the deadline is hit or the user specified closure is done, the unfinished part of the execution is cancelled.
-4. If the deadline expires first, the operation is cancelled but the function waits for it to return.
+4. If the dedine expires first, the operation is cancelled but the function waits for it to return.
 5. The function handles both the operation's result and any errors thrown.

-**Important behavioral notes:**
- - The function cancels the operation when the deadline expires, but waits for the operation to return.
+The function cancels the operation when the deadline expires, but waits for the operation to return.
 This means `withDeadline` may run longer than the time until the deadline if the operation doesn't respond to cancellation immediately.
-This esign ensures proper cleanup and prevents resource leaks from abandoned tasks.
+This design ensures proper cleanup and prevents resource leaks from abandoned tasks.
- - The current implementation is replacable with a version that would work with lower level intrinsics.
-This is outlined in the future directions section around the interoperation with executors.
- - The currnt behavior is not exposed as ABI (not inlined) so that can be modified at any point in time since the only behavior constraint is upon the behavior of the user provided closure that is executed.

-Users who wish to adjust behaviors can use the task cancellation shields to alter the behavior of the return values along with task cancellation handlers.
+Users who wish to adjust behaviors can use the task cancellation shields and/or task cancellation handlers to alter the behavior of the return values.
 These in conjunction with manual processing of do/catch clauses can compose to complex behaviors needed for many specialized scenarios.

 #### Behaviors for Cancellation and Expiration